 Machine designers are increasingly turning to gearheads to take advantage of the latest advances in servo motor technology.
 Essentially, a gearhead converts high-speed, low-torque energy into low-speed, high-torque output.
 A servo motor provides highly accurate positioning of its output shaft.
-When these two devices are paired with one another, they enhance each other’s strengths, providing controlled motion that is precise, robust, and reliable.
+When pairing gearheads with servo motors, they enhance each other’s strengths, providing controlled motion that is precise, robust, and reliable.

-As servo technology has evolved—with manufacturers producing smaller, yet more powerful motors —gearheads are becoming increasingly essential partners in motion control.
+As servo technology has evolved, with manufacturers producing smaller, yet more powerful motors, gearheads are becoming increasingly essential partners in motion control.
 Finding the optimal pairing must take into account many engineering considerations.
-Before addressing those, a short review of gearhead basics.
+Before addressing those, here is a short review of gearhead basics.